-We're also providing redline and blackline versions of the forms – with changes indicated – and a summary of the changes.
-Additional tools will be delivered over the next several weeks.
+We are providing redline/highlighted versions of the forms – with changes indicated – and a summary of the changes.
+The "Talking Contract" will soon be available again, and will include the revisions.

 Summary of Revisions